All Episodes

 Ellsberg, who had leaked the Pentagon papers about the Vietnam War, he is all for leaking documents back then to undermine the U.S. military.

-And now all of a sudden he's opposed to these things that show up on WikiLeaks, which again very suspiciously contain not one mention of anything in Afghanistan since Obama was inaugurated.
+Now all of a sudden he's opposed to these things that show up on WikiLeaks, which again, very suspiciously, contain not one mention of anything in Afghanistan since Obama was inaugurated.

 Daniel Ellsberg, very proud of the guy that runs WikiLeaks.